andrew-kolesnikov/documentation/content/en/cloudprem/configure/reverse_connection.md

 ## Overview

-The reverse connection allows your CloudPrem cluster to initiate the HTTP connection with Datadog using your API keys, without needing to set up a DNS entry and public ingress, so you don't have to expose CloudPrem to the internet.
-This is useful for environments with strict network policies or if you prefer to keep CloudPrem private.
+Reverse connection lets your CloudPrem cluster initiate an HTTP connection with Datadog using your API keys, without requireing a DNS entry and public ingress.
+This setup keeps CloudPrem private and is useful for environments with strict network policies.

 To activate the reverse connection, set the following values in your Helm chart: